ny-scala/sbt-gh-issues/README.md

      gh-comments <num> # lists all comments on a gh issue gh-comment <num> <comment> # adds a comment on a gh issue

-You for simplicity you can can just mix in `gh.Issues` for all three.
+You for simplicity you can can just mix in `gh.Issues` (includes all three) into your project definition.

+Declare the gh issues plugin in your `PluginDefinition`/

     > cat project/plugins/plugins.scala
     import sbt._